-For a company, whether its employee, users, or clients they need to use common sense while dealing with the cyber world.
-Here are few tips that every single individual should consider to protect himself/herself.
+For a company, whether its employee, users or clients they need to use common sense while dealing with the cyber world.
+Here are a few tips that every single individual should consider to protect himself/herself.

-- Never respond to unknown emails that may be a phishing mail designed to steal data.
-Delete such mails without responding it.
+- Never respond to unknown emails that may be phishing mail designed to steal data.
+Delete such emails without responding to them.

-- Always install antivirus program in your PC or Smartphone that will minimize the risk of cyber threat and do not forget to update it on regular base.
+- Always install an antivirus program on your PC or Smartphone that will minimize the risk of cyber threats and do not forget to update it on a regular basis.

-- Always use cloud backup or external drive for data backup.
-Backup is necessary in case of network breach or data breach.
+- Always use cloud backup or an external drive for data backup.
+Backup is necessary in case of a network breach or data breach.

-- While connecting with social media, do not accept unknown people request as they may pose risk to your privacy.
+- While connecting with social media, do not accept unknown people’s requests as they may pose risk to your privacy.
 Always log out when the work is done on social media.
 Do not share any personal information over social media and never upload unknown files to PC.

-- Password is a main concern for users whether you are on banking site, social media, or eCommerce website.
-Always change your password on regular base to make it hard to guess.
-Use small and capital letter with mixture of numbers and symbols to make difficult password.
+- Password is the main concern for users whether you are on a banking site, social media, or eCommerce website.
+Always change your password on a regular basis to make it hard to guess.
+Use small and capital letters with a mixture of numbers and symbols to make a difficult password.

-- If you are visiting eCommerce, banking or financial sites always look for HTTPS along with Extended Validation certificate that enhance the authenticity of a website.
+- If you are visiting eCommerce, banking or financial sites always look for HTTPS along with an Extended Validation certificate that enhances the authenticity of a website.
 Many websites have Norton Secured Seal to ensure customers that their information will remain secure over the site.

 How to know your site is Vulnerable?

-The growing risk of website fraud from internet criminals alerts website owners to take steps for protection of visitors, website, and goodwill.
-Digicert also observed that IT managers are not aware of their website and there are 50% IT managers have not carried on a vulnerability assessment on their website.
+The growing risk of website fraud from internet criminals alerts website owners to take steps for the protection of visitors, websites, and goodwill.
+Digicert also observed that IT managers are not aware of their website and there are 50% of IT managers have not carried on a vulnerability assessment on their website.

 Google Webmaster can help you to find the status of your website if it is vulnerable.
 It will warn you that whether Google blocks your site or not.

-Apart from Google Webmaster too, Digicert can help you a lot in finding health report of your website by bringing Digicert Extended Validation or Pro SSL Certificates come along with website scanning malware service.
-It scans malware on your site on a regular base and will alert about critical infection problem on your website.
+Apart from Google Webmaster too, Digicert can help you a lot in finding the health reports of your website by bringing Digicert Extended Validation or Pro SSL Certificates come along with website scanning malware service.
+It scans malware on your site on a regular basis and will alert you about critical infection problems on your website.

-- For eCommerce or any site that deal with online payment should go with EV (Extended Validation) certificate that helps to protect against phishing sites and protect the identity of the site.
-Customers always enter credit or debit card information and login details, which need to be secured with highest authenticated EV SSL.
+- For eCommerce or any site that deals with online payment should go with an EV (Extended Validation) certificate that helps to protect against phishing sites and protect the identity of the site.
+Customers always enter credit or debit card information and login details, which need to be secured with the highest authenticated EV SSL.

-- Keep your server updated with latest patches.
+- Keep your server updated with the latest patches.
 Always patch your content management system including third-party plug-ins.
-Always keep a strong password for content management system and do not share your password to anyone.
+Always keep a strong password for the content management system and do not share your password with anyone.